chrisbuild124/CS-Fundamentals/README.md

 # Algorithms, Data Structures & Misc Repository
-Welcome to my Computer Science algorithms and data structures repository.
+Welcome to my CS Fundamentals repository.
-- This is a collection of essential concepts, algorithms, and data structures that are essential for interviews and real world applications.
+- This is a collection of Data Structures & Algorithms and misc topics.
 - In the future, I am going to add system design and OOP patterns.

 ## How this repository is structured